JimSeker/flutter/README.md

 `more_widgets_demo` Show how to use some more input widget and "small" static listview with a snackbar as well.

 `navigation_drawer_demo` uses a drawer to change to 3 different screens.

+`sensor_plugin_demo` uses the sensor_plugin and the battery_plus plugin to shows the battery level, accelerometer, gyroscope, user accelerometer (does have basic gravity included), and magnetometer values.

 <b>flutter_mapdemo</b> brings up google maps in flutter and show how to place a couple of markers.